-Curious to see what kind of tools and resources a Developer uses?
+Curious to see what kind of tools and resources a web developer uses?
 Here’s a list of Chrome Extensions I use on a regular basis to speed up my workflow and generally make my online life a little bit better.

 One of my newest Chrome extension additions, Loom is a free browser extension and web app that will host your tutorial videos for you.